 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Discover the fascinating Europe visiting Italy with this package.
 Combine Bari (a major hub on mainland Southern Italy and well known as a port, university city, as well as the city of Saint Nicholas), Lecce (renowned for its beautiful historical structures such as the Basilica di Santa Croce, the Porta Napoli and the Duomo) and Rome (Italy's treasure with two millennia of artistic achievement).
 These destinations are connected by Trains.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

-Visit and explore the Old Town (Bari Vecchia) & the Murat (Centro Storico), Saint at Basilica di San Nicola, Cathedral of San Sabino, Castelo Normanno-Svevo, The Lungomare Nazario Sauro (promenade), Piazza Mercantile, Provincial Art Gallery, Via Sparano, Lido San Francesco, and so much more.
+Visit and explore the Old Town (Bari Vecchia) & the Murat (Centro Storico), Basilica di San Nicola, Cathedral of San Sabino, Castelo Normanno-Svevo, The Lungomare Nazario Sauro (promenade), Piazza Mercantile, Provincial Art Gallery, Via Sparano, Lido San Francesco, and so much more.

 3 nights in Lecce